fuzzylabs/fuzzy-run-challenge/README.md

 # Overview

-In this challenge a number of volunteers have gone out for a run while wearing a prototype device on their shoes, known as the [_wearable, my foot!_](http://wearablemyfoot.tech) device.
+For this challenge the Fuzzy Labs have competed in a virtual race while wearing some prototype hardware on their shoes, affectionately known as the [_wearable, my foot!_](http://wearablemyfoot.tech) device.

-This repository contains data files recorded by the runners participating in a virtual race.
+This repository contains the data files recorded by the runners participating in the race.
 Specifically, accelerometer and gyroscope readings.
 There's also a Jupyter notebook with some basic data exploration steps.

 ## Rules of the race

 Runners run for a _fixed duration of time_: `120` seconds.
-They run in a straight line but there are likely to be gradients involved.
+They each run a course of their choosing, although trying to keep it somewhat straight and level.
 The winner is whoever covers the most _distance_ in the allowed time.

-Runners also stand still for a short period just before they begin running, and again after they stop.
-This period of inactivity is in aid of calibration.
+To make the data easier to deal with, runners stand still for a short period pf time just before they begin running, and again after they stop.

 ## Challenges